Short Description

 Assessment of change

-Change since 2018 has been assessed, since 2018 there has been a decrease (improvement) in the emissions of mercury from larger industrial sites, while emissions from crematoria have shown little to no change.
-However, this is based on only 4 data points so should be considered as indicative and not evidence of a clear trend.
+Change since 2018 has been assessed.
+Since 2018 there has been a decrease (improvement) in the emissions of mercury from crematoria and larger industrial sites.
+However, this is based on only 5 data points so should be considered as indicative and not evidence of a clear trend.

 Year | Dioxin-like Polychlorinated Biphenyls | Dioxins and Furans | Hexachlorobenzene | Pentachlorobenzine | Pentachlorophenol | Polychlorinated Biphenyls | Polychlorinated Naphthalenes |